 To answer this question let's turn to the Microsoft development team.
 On the official website of ASP.net, the following websites are presented as proud ASP.net users.
 If you are not yet convinced of ASP.net's power and dynamics, have a look these websites:

 These are few of the many millions of websites that currently run on ASP.net.
-And with a hosting provider dedicated to this scripting language you will get an already set-up ASP.net framework which includes useful and necessary features and tools for your website.
+And with a hosting provider dedicated to this language you will get an already set-up ASP.net framework which includes useful and necessary features and tools for your website.
 As you might notice in the list below, you can now get almost as cheap hosting with Windows servers running the .NET Framework as you get with LAMP and other options.

 The Best ASP.net Hosting Plans